Paulo Cesar G. Costa

 URW3-XG Incubator Group

-I have worked as an invited expert in the W3C's Uncertainty Reasoning for the World Wide Web (URW3) Incubator Group, which is part of the Incubator Activity.
-The group's mission was to better define the challenge of reasoning with and representing uncertain information available through the World Wide Web and related WWW technologies.
-More information can be found in the URW3-XG Charter, and the group conclusions can be found on its final report.
+I am working as an invited expert in the W3C's Uncertainty Reasoning for the World Wide Web (URW3) Incubator Group, which is part of the Incubator Activity.
+The group's mission is to better define the challenge of reasoning with and representing uncertain information available through the World Wide Web and related WWW technologies.
+More information can be found in the URW3-XG Charter.

 Valid XHTML 1.0!